liang1232018/mllm/src/backends/qnn/README.md

-# Qualcomm AI Engine Direct(QNN) backend
+# Qualcomm AI Engine Direct(QNN/QAIRT) backend

-Currently, this is only preliminary support and is under active development for better performance and more supported models.
+QNN Backend has supported running 1-3B LLMs and VLMs with full NPU vision encoder offload.
+Due to the memory constraint of online computation graph building, larger models may not be supported.
+Also, the QNN backend currently only speedups the prefilling stage of the LLM, thus needing another CPU model to do the decoding stage.
+Future support for QNN graph switching and decoding is under development.

+Below describes how to set up the QNN environment, compile the QNN op package, convert the model, build and run the project with QNN backend.

 ## QNN Environment Set Up
 This section is basically following the QNN documentation, for more details, see: [QNN Linux Setup](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/linux_setup.html).